johackim/privacy-checklist/README.md

 ## License

-This project is licensed under the GNU GPL v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the CC BY-SA 4.0 - see the [LICENSE.txt](LICENSE.txt) file for details